Desgue/Veeam_QA_WEB_Test_task/README.md

 python main.py
 ```

-Optionally you can pass arguments to provide a Json file with additional test cases, set headless mode and set the number of processes used to run the script.
+Optionally you can pass arguments to provide a Json file with additional test cases, set headless mode and set the number of parallel processes used to run the script.

 All defaults are set so the script tests the main requirements only.